-Human nature gives us a natural motivation to win by working hard, improving execution, performing well, being instrumental to the team, and expressing dedication to our chosen hobby or sport.
+It is human nature to want to win by working hard.
+We do this by improving our performance, being instrumental to the team, and expressing dedication to our chosen hobby or sport.

 “I just started dancing a few months ago.
 How can I be good enough for a competition?”

-Ballroom dance competition uses a system to make it fair for the competitors.
+Ballroom dance competition uses a system to make it fair for all competitors.
 You are placed in a division based on your age, sex, and level of dancing.

 Divisions begin at the Newcomer or Pre-Bronze level and going all the way up to Gold.
-You will always compete solely with others at your level.
+You will always compete only with others at your age and level.

 “I’m uncomfortable with people watching me.
 Why should I put myself in that position?”